ropensci/qualtRics/README.md

 Currently, the package contains three core functions:

-1. `getSurveys()` fetches a list of all surveys that you own or have access to from Qualtrics.
+1. `all_surveys()` fetches a list of all surveys that you own or have access to from Qualtrics.
 2. `getSurvey()` downloads a survey from Qualtrics and loads it into R.
 3. `readSurvey()` allows you to read CSV files you download manually from Qualtrics.